 In October 2019, the Crown Estate announced Round 4 auctions of the UK seabed for further wind farm development after 130 commercial bidders had expressed an interest.
 It was stated that “Leasing Round 4 follows more than 18 months of engagement with the market and stakeholders through which The Crown Estate developed and refined its proposals.”
 The national plan for Round 4 is to provide an extra 7.3GW of offshore wind capacity (i.e. 7300MW) in total.
 The new wind farms would need to occupy only a very small proportion [2.5%] of the total area being offered by the Crown Estate .
 This gives great scope to meet national targets for renewables – whilst also selecting those areas that are most efficient at generating electricity and minimise the cost to consumers.

 Four areas have been chosen as leasing areas for bidding, and they are shown in Figure 3.
 Leasing Area 1 (Dogger Bank) has large areas which are in areas of high wind power density (which minimises their intermittency) and are in relatively shallow water.
-On average this region is 100 miles from the shore and the water depth ranges from 15 to 36 metres.
 The government has recently announced the upgrading of the infrastructure in the Teesside and Humber regions to enable greater use of this area.
 This makes them ideally suited to wind farms.

 Creating new wind farms is a national priority.
 However, these need to be sited in areas of high wind power density to maximise their efficiency and so reduce the UK’s dependence on gas and reduce carbon emissions.
 Area 1 is an ideal location to achieve this and to accommodate all the UK wind farm needs.